 Are you concerned about a friend?
 Not sure how to initiate the conversation with him or her?
 Below are a few suggestions that may help you in telling this student about the resources available to him or her on campus.

 - “I can’t help but notice that you [list behaviors or concerns].
 Have you talked with anyone about this?”

 - “Do you have anyone on campus that you think could be really helpful to you right now?”

 - “Let’s submit a CARE Referral so a CARE staff member can let us know how to work through these challenges.”

 - “Who else on campus knows what you’ve been going through?”

-- “Let’s go talk to a CARE team member together so we can get your connected to a few resources”
+- “Let’s go talk to a CARE staff member together so we can get you connected to a few resources.”